LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/key-terms-concepts.md

 * **Do** - I want to buy a phone today.
 * **Don't** - I want to buy a phone DATE.

-You can also use global entities to manually create slot variables within the rules of interactions.
-For more on slots, including an example of this, see [here](conversation-builder-variables-slots-slots.html).
+You can also use global entities to manually create [slot variables](conversation-builder-variables-slots-slots.html) within the rules of interactions.

 ### Training